Archaeology of the Philippines

 The archaeology of the Philippines is the study of past societies in the territory of the modern Republic of the Philippines, an island country in Southeast Asia, through material culture.

 The history of the Philippines focuses on Spanish colonialism and how the Philippines became independent from both Spain and the United States.
 During the colonial times in the Philippines archaeology was not used as it is today, it mainly focused on ethnographic and linguistic studies.
 Archaeology was influenced greatly by H. Otley Beyer who taught anthropology in the Philippines in 1914.
 Beyer's teachings in the Philippines gained many students to follow in his footsteps into the field of archaeology.

 After the Philippines gained their independence from America in 1946, many students of Beyer practiced archaeology all over the Philippines.
 A few of Beyer's students and colleagues who worked around the Philippines are Robert B. Fox, Alfredo Evangelista, and F. Landa Jocano.
 Their contributions helped the Philippines archaeology grow stronger when analyzing artifacts and archaeological sites.

 There are many prominent sites throughout the Philippines, and some famous discoveries that were found date back to various time periods.
-A few well known site in the Philippines are the Tabon Caves, Lapuz Lapuz Cave, and Singhapala.
+A few well known site in the Philippines are the Rizal Archaeological Site in Kalinga, Tabon Caves, Lapuz Lapuz Cave, and Singhapala.
 Additionally, some famous artifacts found in the Philippines are the Callao Man, Tabon Man, Kabayan Mummies of Benguet.